-A Schedule of Rates (annual supply) contract should be established in cases where goods and services are ordered from the same supplier/contractor on a regular basis.
+A Schedule of Rates (annual supply) contract should be established in cases where goods and services are ordered from the same supplier/contractor on a regular basis or when a maintenance, improvement or training program is in place.

-4.2.3 \$5,001 to \$200,000 for Works - Written Quotations
+4.2.3 \$10,001 to \$200,000 for Works - Written Quotations

-For building and construction works with a total value from \$5,001 to \$200,000, a minimum of 3 written or emailed quotations must be obtained and filed.
+For building and construction works with a total value from \$10,001 to \$200,000, a minimum of 3 written or emailed quotations must be obtained and filed.

-Written or emailed quotations can be reused for a maximum period of 12 months provided that:
+Written or emailed quotations can be reused for a maximum period of 3 months provided that:

-- The companies were advised at the time of providing the quote that further purchases on the same terms and conditions may occur; and - the total value of the works does not exceed \$200,000 in the 12 month period.
+- the companies were advised at the time of providing the quote that further purchases on the same terms and conditions may occur; and - the total value of the works does not exceed \$200,000 in the 12 month period.